 The diet we grew up on was long on Bircher-Müsli and raw food, short on meat.
 We were the butt of jokes of our friends who would look at mushy food that Mom had prepared and ask: "What is THAT?"

 When I would bring up the views of Dr. Bircher with Board-Certified American doctors they would scornfully dismiss the views of what they must have viewed as a Swiss quack.
 Nutrition was in the mid-20th century not exactly an obsession of American medical schools.

-Dr. Bircher had a wide circle of fans, including my mother's family.
+Dr. Bircher had a wide circle of fans, including my mother's Dutch family.
 I made several visits there and went through many earnest individual and group lectures on the value of exercise and minimally processed food.
-On my last visit (in 1963), I was told that humorist A. J. Liebling of the New Yorker had just been there and left early, I think because he didn't like the fact that the food was so unprocessed.
+On my last visit (in 1963), I was told that a man I had met the day before, humorist A. J. Liebling of the New Yorker had left early, I think because he didn't like the fact that the food was so unprocessed.
+Libeling wrote about gourmet food, among other things.
+His gourmet taste showed.
 (In an earlier version of this post I misremembered the person as S. J. Perelman, also of the New Yorker; I mention this only because it is worth rereading George Plimpton's superb interview of Perelman published in 1963.)

 Mom had the last laugh.
 She lived to be 98 and her six children are still alive, aged 71-81, which surely puts us ahead of our joint life expectancies.

 |One of many products paying homage to Dr.|

 The new emphasis is on "minimally processed food".